garrett-yoon/hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a 4th year MD/MS at NYU Grossman School of Medicine entering radiology.
+I am a current preliminary medicine resident starting radiology residency in 2023.
 I completed a masters in biomedical informatics at NYU Vilcek Institute of Graduate Biomedical Sciences.
 I am interested in the use of predictive modeling, computer vision, and clinical decision support to improve medicine.